-You’ve probably been advised that before you contact an editor, you need to determine what type of editing it is you’re looking for.
+You’ve probably been advised that before you contact an editor, you need to determine what type of editing you’re looking for.
 If you’ve searched online for definitions of the different types of editing available, it’s possible that you’ll be more confused than ever – even editors can’t agree!

-What matters most is that you’re clear about what services are being offered, and what you’ll be getting.
+What matters most is that you’re clear about what services are being offered and what you’ll be getting.
 With that in mind, here’s an explanation of what I mean when I talk about the different stages of editing (listed in the order in which they should take place).

 Developmental editing, also known as structural or substantive editing, addresses the big-picture storytelling issues such as structure, theme, audience and genre expectations, plot, characterisation, narrative distance, point of view, tension, pace and narrative shape, opening and closing chapters, timelines and settings, scene and summary, dialogue, voice and tone, language and style, and more.
 That’s a lot to consider!